 Ronit Kreisberger is a recommended leading junior in Media, Entertainment and Sport Law.
 Legal 500, 2012

 Media, Entertainment & Sport states that Ronit Kreisberger ‘fights very hard and is a great person to work with’.”
 Legal 500, 2011

-Ronit recently contributed to LexisPSL, to read the full article “The system of setting credit card inter-bank fees under threat” please click here.
+Ronit contributed to LexisPSL, to read the full article “The system of setting credit card inter-bank fees under threat” please click here.
 This article first appeared on Lexis PSL on 13 May 2013, click here for a free trial of Lexis PSL.

 - Additional Information